Asymmetric Cryptosystems, Hashing, PKI and Digital Signatures

 HMAC (Hash-based Message Authentication Code, RFC 2104) is the construction that turns a hash function into a keyed MAC.
 The naive approach (compute SHA-256 of key concatenated with message) is broken by the length-extension attack against SHA-2; HMAC uses a specific double-hashing structure that is provably immune.
 Whenever an authentication tag is needed using a hash function (in API request signing, in TLS pre-1.3 MACs, in token verification), HMAC is what to reach for.

 Password storage is a separate problem because the input has low entropy.
-Plain SHA-256 of a password is a disaster because a GPU can try billions per second.
+Plain SHA-256 of a password is unsuitable because a GPU can try billions of candidates per second against a static digest.
 The right primitives are slow and memory-hard by design: bcrypt (Provos and Mazieres 1999, used widely), scrypt (Percival 2009), and Argon2 (Biryukov et al, Password Hashing Competition winner 2015).
 Argon2id is the recommended choice for new applications.
 Indian banking gateways have steadily moved from MD5 and SHA-1 password hashing through bcrypt to Argon2 in their newer systems.

-Fuzzy hashing is a different beast useful in malware investigations. ssdeep computes context-triggered piecewise hashes that detect near-duplicates; TLSH (Trend Micro Locality Sensitive Hash) does similar work with better robustness on small files.
+Fuzzy hashing serves a different purpose, useful in malware investigations. ssdeep computes context-triggered piecewise hashes that detect near-duplicates; TLSH (Trend Micro Locality Sensitive Hash) does similar work with better robustness on small files.
 These are not cryptographic hashes, do not satisfy collision resistance, and are not used as evidence integrity anchors; they are triage tools that cluster similar samples for review.

 X.509 is the certificate format that carries the binding between a public key and an identity.
 Every certificate contains the subject (the identity), the issuer (the CA that signed it), the public key, a validity period, a serial number, key usage extensions (digital signature, key encipherment, code signing) and the CA's signature over the whole structure.
 The recipient walks up the chain from the leaf certificate to a trusted root, verifying the signature at each step.
 If any signature in the chain fails to verify, or any certificate has been revoked or expired, the chain is broken.

 Revocation is the operational pain point.
 Two mechanisms exist.
 A Certificate Revocation List (CRL) is a signed list of revoked serial numbers, published periodically by the CA; the client downloads and consults it.
 OCSP (Online Certificate Status Protocol) is a real-time query to the CA's responder asking whether a specific certificate is still valid.
-OCSP stapling lets the server fetch its own OCSP response and attach it to the TLS handshake, sparing the client a round-trip.
+OCSP stapling lets the server fetch its own OCSP response and attach it to the TLS handshake, eliminating the client round-trip to the CA responder.
 CCA-licensed Indian CAs publish CRLs and run OCSP responders; a forensic examiner who is challenging or supporting a digital signature must check both.

 UPI uses the same primitives in a different envelope.
 Every UPI message between a payer's PSP app, the NPCI switch and the payee's PSP travels under TLS, but the message itself also carries application-layer cryptography.
 The payer's device generates a transaction message, the PSP signs it with an RSA-2048 key, the message is hashed with SHA-256 and encrypted to NPCI's public key, and AES-256 is used for any payload-level sealing.
 The PIN itself is captured by NPCI's Common Library (CL) running in the PSP app, encrypted on-device with a per-transaction key derived from the device fingerprint, and never seen in plaintext by the PSP.
-The whole stack is RSA-2048 plus AES-256 plus SHA-256, and it has held up in volume.
+The stack is RSA-2048 plus AES-256 plus SHA-256.

 | Stack | Asymmetric step | Symmetric step | Hash |